ramongallego/NewProject/README.md

 # NewProject

-A template for all your new projects. to force some order.
+A template for all your new projects.

 ## How to use it